openPMD/openPMD-standard/STANDARD.md

     - note:
         this is often used in graphical user-interfaces to group meshes that are sampled with particles in a user-friendly manner;
         examples are particle probes as well as non-uniform and curved samples from large meshes
+    - note:
+        when reading this back, the mesh records listed here might not be present in some steps or are even skipped in the whole openPMD series by the writer
     - examples:
       - `E`: indicates this particle group is related to the `E` mesh record
       - `E;B;j`: indicates this particle group is related to the `E`, `B` and `j` mesh records